Grobe-Kartoffel/Coffee/README.txt

 To Run:
 1. Install python and pygame (see How To Install Python.txt).
 2. Run coffee.py (try with CLI if necessary).
+3. Play around with it, push buttons, drag sliders, etc. You'll figure it out.

 Organization:
 - Source files in this folder.